← Back to Lessons

 "Do you like pizza? — Yeah, love it."The first answer is grammatically perfect but nobody talks like that.
 Keep it natural.

-Practise giving natural short answers with Noor, your AI English tutor.
+Practise giving natural short answers with our interactive tools.

 Step 4: Swap formal words for everyday ones